vuqes/Internet-shop/README.md

 - comfortable sort of products;
 - and more...

-This shop written on Django 4.1 with Boostrap.
+This shop written on Django 4.1 with Bootstrap.